OutSystems/docs-product/src/migration-to-odc/plan/plan-map-apps.md

 # Map O11 to ODC architecture for one shot migration

 If your O11 factory has two or less business apps, use this simplified approach to the conversion of your O11 architecture to your ODC architecture.
-This is the first step of the first stage in your O11 to ODC migration, [Plan app migration](plan-intro.md), that enables you to start assessing the required adjustment needs of your O11 apps.
+This step of the [Plan app migration](plan-intro.md) stage enables you to start assessing the required adjustment needs of your O11 apps.

 <div class="info" markdown="1">